hugo-fixit/docs/content/en/documentation/installation/index.md

 ## Hugo Module {#hugo-module}

 <!-- markdownlint-disable-next-line no-bare-urls -->
-{{< link "https://github.com/hugo-fixit/hugo-fixit-starter" "A Template base on Hugo Module" "" true >}}
+{{< link "https://github.com/hugo-fixit/hugo-fixit-starter/generate" "Click to quickly create a blog!"
+"A quick-start template base on Hugo Modules to create a Hugo FixIt site." true "fa-solid fa-screwdriver-wrench" >}}

 {{< admonition tip >}}
 In this way, you don't need to configure `theme = "FixIt"` in `hugo.toml`.